 Learn To Teach Your Dog Tricks

-- 1Practice for a short time on a regular or daily basis.If you want to teach your dog some simple tricks, try to spend approximately 10-20 minutes per day practicing.
+- 1If you want to teach your dog some simple tricks, try to spend approximately 10-20 minutes per day practicing.
 Setting aside practice time is a good way to reduce frustration and increase concentration.
 Repeat the exercises of your choice a couple of times, praising your dog and giving a treat whenever it behaves properly.
 For the easiest tricks, you need more or less one week to achieve some success.
 However, the rate of success depends on both you and your dog.
-Don't give up if you need extra time!Advertisement
+Don't give up if you need extra time!Practice for a short time on a regular or daily basis.Advertisement

 Teach Your Dog to Give a Paw

-- 1Crouch in front of the dog.Put a hand out to him and state the command you want to use; for example, "Give me your paw" or "Paw".Advertisement
+- 1Put a hand out to him and state the command you want to use; for example, "Give me your paw" or "Paw".Crouch in front of the dog.Advertisement

 Teach Your Dog to Raise a Paw